What is grey literature?

 Grey literature is not usually peer-reviewed, but may still be good, reliable information.
 Appraisal of grey literature should be conducted with the same rigour as with peer review.

-See the PHCRIS Introduction to Accessing the Grey Literature and the HLWiki page on grey literature for a more detailed overview.
+See the PHCRIS Introduction to Accessing the Grey Literature for a more detailed overview.
 They are aimed at medical researchers but are relevant to anyone searching for grey literature.

 The University of South Australia has a comprehensive Grey Literature guide.